astralfrontier/peppermile.org/src/grand-adventure.md

   What's the fallout from your action?
 * **Made It Worse!**
   Your efforts only complicated the situation.
-  Now your lockpick is broken off in the lock.
+  Your lock pick broke off in the lock.
   You cut off the Hydra's head, but two more grew back.
   Does this go badly for you?
 * **Caught! / Noticed!**
   You failed to escape detection by the sentries or gendarmerie.
   Now they're after you, or raising the alarm.
   How important was it to stay unseen?
+  What happens to you if you're caught?
 * **Forgot Something!**
   A critical detail eluded you at the wrong moment.
-  Your alchemy lab just blew up.
+  Your alchemy lab just blew up thanks to a missing ingredient.
   You brought all the paperwork to sign but left the bribe at home.
   How badly does this complicate your plans?
   Can you improvise a replacement?